MystenLabs/sui/external-crates/move/documentation/book/src/structs.md

 ### Abilities

 As mentioned above: by default, a struct declaration is linear and ephemeral.
-So to allow the value to be used with certain operations (that copy it, drop it, store it in an [object](./abilities/object.md), or use it as a storage schema to define an [object](./abilities/object.md)), structs can be granted [abilities](./abilities.md) by annotating them with `has <ability>`:
+So to allow the value to be used in these ways (e.g., copied, dropped, stored in an [object](./abilities/object.md), or used to define a storable [object](./abilities/object.md)), structs can be granted [abilities](./abilities.md) by annotating them with `has <ability>`: